bimobject/docs/docs/documentation/settings/custom-fields.md

 # Custom fields

-Custom fields are used to store additional information about your products, that is not part of the Eando X standard data, or LCA.
+Custom fields let you store extra product data outside of Eando X’s standard data set or LCA.
+These fields are often used for internal details like CPC codes, the name of the person who added the product to your library, or the supplier’s name (if they’re not connected to Eando X).

 :::warning Adding data to custom fields
 This page is about creating and managing the custom fields that will be available in your products.